 The impact of four plants grouped together is much greater than when they’re spaced out around the room.
-If you don’t believe us, watch your friends’ reactions when they come round to visit.
-See how your plants work together and contrast with one another.
+Have a go, and see for yourself how your plants work together and contrast beautifully with one another.
 What do you like?
 What suits the room?
 Play with heights, and use a few different statement pots.
 Plant design in clusters can create surprising and enjoyable effects, giving your home instant aesthetic appeal.

 Pot and plant colour palette

 Houseplants come in a whole rainbow of colours spectrum of colours.
 Exciting, unusual combinations create an eye-catching feature in your home.
 Look to incorporate Dracaena Bicolor, polkadot Begonia or the multicoloured Aechmea ‘Blue Rain’ into your design scheme, for an effect that will really stand out.

 Extend your personal style to the choice of pot.
 Colour-matching muted ceramics to your plants or sourcing gilt Baroque containers will elevate your houseplant arrangement into a true plant design installation.